 What Does a Tummy Tuck Cost?

-The average cost of tummy tuck surgery at Dr. Kurkjian’s Fort Worth practice ranges starting at $10,500, though the exact price will be dependent upon your unique needs and goals.
+The average cost of tummy tuck surgery at Dr. Kurkjian’s Fort Worth practice typically starts at $10,500, though the exact price will be dependent upon your unique needs and goals.
 When liposuction of one area is included with tummy tuck surgery, the cost typically begins at $14,500.
 From a general standpoint, components that can greatly impact the ultimate cost of abdominoplasty include: